louiswillems/louiswillems.github.io/_posts/2018-10-23-Predicting price of red wines from SAQ.md

 We can see that..........

-For our hyperparameter Optimization we will use GridSearchCV rather than RandomizedSearchCV.
-Although we will be using GridSearchCV, it may be computationally expensive for a bigger dataset.
+For hyperparameter tuning, GridSearch and Random search require long run times because they waste time evaluating unpromising areas of the search space.
+So, we will use an automated method that aim to find optimal hyperparameters in less time using an informed search with no manual effort necessary beyond the initial set-up.

 Though Catboost performs well with default parameters, there are several parameters that drive a significant improvement in results when tuned.
 The most importants parameters for CatBoost are: cat_features, one_hot_max_size, learning_rate & n_estimators and max_depth.